-These programs generally feature a focused curriculum with few or no elective requirements outside the paralegal concentration.
+These programs generally have a focused curriculum with few or no electives outside of the paralegal concentration.
 Some common courses include:

 - Fundamentals of real estate